ARoefer/rosvenv/README.md

 ## Installation

 Installation is as easy as chewing gum!
+That being said, if you are using Ubuntu 22.04+, you should probably [install docker](#install_docker) first.
-First, either you need to have installed python's `venv` package or conda:
+In case you do not want to run ROSVENV in docker you need to have installed either python's `venv` package or conda:

 - venv
     ```